gitusergb/swimlane-UI/README.md

 # SwimlaneUI

-SwimlaneUI is a Kanban-style project management tool that allows users to organize tasks into different swimlanes (To Do, In Progress, Done).
+SwimlaneUI is a project management tool that allows users to organize tasks into different swimlanes (To Do, In Progress, Done).
 Each task is represented as a block, which can be created, edited, and deleted.
 The project is built with a user-friendly interface for managing tasks efficiently.

 - ## Live Demo